How and where to buy life insurance

 Research from the ABI found that 97% of protection insurance claims were paid out in 2013.
 The majority of refused claims were due to non-disclosed information.

 Although the vast majority of claims are successful, it’s important to give your insurer all the information they ask for.
-When a claim is made, insurers will look at your medical history and if you didn’t answer truthfully or accurately in your application, or didn’t disclose something, they may not pay out.
+When a claim is made, insurers will look at your medical history and if you didn’t answer truthfully or accurately in your application, or didn’t disclose something, they might not pay out.

 Buying a policy